NRCan/statisticalprofile-datasets/README.md

 ## About the Datasets

-The datasets provided here are curated for use with the **Statistical Profile** website.
+The datasets provided here are curated for use with the **Forest Statistical Data** website.
 The data is collected from a variety of sources such as NFD, Statistics Canada, etc. The data is then processed using Alteryx, a data analytics and visualization platform, and exported as CSVs.

 ## Folder Structure

 The repository is structured as follows:

-- `StatProfile-EN-datasets/`: Contains the English dataset.
+- `FSD-EN-datasets/`: Contains the English dataset.
-- `StatProfile-FR-datasets/`: Contains the French dataset.
+- `FSD-FR-datasets/`: Contains the French dataset.
 - `README.md`: Documentation about the datasets.